technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

-# Lab 04: Empower your Sales workforce with Microsoft 365 Copilot
+# Lab 04: Empower your sellers with Microsoft 365 Copilot

 Copilot for Microsoft 365 serves as an AI-powered writing assistant.
 It understands context, suggests phrases, and helps generate content, all